-Endometriosis is the presence of endometrial tissue (tissue identical to the endometrium, the uterine lining) outside the uterus.
-Usually the endometriotic implants are located in the pelvis but endometriosis may also involve other parts of the abdominal cavity, the abdominal wall and, rarely, other locations such as the chest.
-The endometrial implants respond to ovarian hormonal changes in a fashion similar to the uterine endometrium.
-This results in local bleeding, irritation, inflammation, scarring and adhesion formation.
+Endometriosis is the presence of endometrial-like tissue (tissue identical to the endometrium, the uterine lining) outside the uterus.
+Usually, the endometriotic implants are located in the pelvis but endometriosis may also involve other parts of the abdominal cavity, the abdominal wall, and rarely, other locations such as the chest.
+Endometrial implants respond to ovarian hormonal changes in a fashion similar to the uterine endometrium.
+This results in local bleeding, irritation, inflammation, scarring, and adhesion formation.
 In the ovaries, endometriosis may lead to the formation of cysts containing old blood (so-called chocolate cysts or endometriomas).
 These hormone-related changes are the basis for the symptoms of endometriosis.
 Approximately 19% of hysterectomies in the U.S. are performed because of endometriosis.

 Ultrasound usually cannot diagnose endometriosis because the small implants are not visible.
 In some cases, ultrasound identifies a typical chocolate cyst in the ovaries, suggesting endometriosis.

 The progression of endometriosis is estrogen dependent.
 Treatment with continuous progesterone can shrink endometriotic implants.
-Overall, the treatment that causes significant decrease in estrogen levels (pseudomenopausal state) is more effective than measures involving prolonged progesterone effect.
+Overall, the treatment that causes a significant decrease in estrogen levels (pseudo menopausal state) is more effective than measures involving prolonged progesterone effect.
 Agents with prolonged progesterone effect such as provera may be given by mouth or by injections.
-Prolonged progesterone effect can also be achieved with birth control pills which contain estrogen and progesterone, taken continuously for six to eight months.
+A prolonged progesterone effect can also be achieved with birth control pills which contain estrogen and progesterone, taken continuously for six to eight months.
 Such treatment may relieve pain; some endometriotic implants may resolve and/or decrease in size.

 Agents that suppress ovarian estrogen production include Danazol, a weak androgenic (male) hormone, and GnRH agonists such as Lupron.
 These agents are more effective than progestins in suppressing symptoms and reducing implants.
-However, their use is limited by side effects which resemble those of menopause.
-The low estrogen state leads to hot-flashes, bone demineralization, increase in “bad” cholesterol (LDL) and decrease in “good” cholesterol (HDL).
+However, their use is limited by side effects that resemble those of menopause.
+The low estrogen state leads to hot flashes, bone demineralization, an increase in “bad” cholesterol (LDL), and a decrease in “good” cholesterol (HDL).
 The latter changes increase the risk of cardiovascular disease.
 Therefore, these agents are rarely prescribed for more than six months.
 Usually, the beneficial effects do not last very long after the cessation of treatment.
 At times a course of a GnRH agonist is prescribed in preparation for surgery or as adjuvant treatment after surgery.

-Removal of the uterus, alone or with the ovaries and fallopian tubes, should be considered only when it has been established that the ovaries or uterus are the source of the symptoms and that all other treatment modalities have failed.
+Removal of the uterus, alone or with the ovaries and fallopian tubes, should be considered only when it has been established that the ovaries or uterus are the sources of the symptoms and that all other treatment modalities have failed.
 The last requirement is critical.
-“Failed treatment” is a relative term and depends to a large extent on the dedication, expertise, surgical skills and motivation of the treating physician to spare the involved organs.
-Meticulous surgery including microsurgical technique in resecting endometriotic implants, lysis of adhesions and pelvic reconstruction may achieve better and more lasting results than less sophisticated surgical techniques.
+“Failed treatment” is a relative term and depends to a large extent on the dedication, expertise, surgical skills, and motivation of the treating physician to spare the involved organs.
+Meticulous surgery including microsurgical techniques in resecting endometriotic implants, lysis of adhesions, and pelvic reconstruction may achieve better and more lasting results than less sophisticated surgical techniques.
 Combining medical and surgical treatment may also be helpful.

-Surgical excision of endometrial implants demands more expertise than ablation of these lesions because of higher risk of damage to the ureters, bowel and bladder.
-However, the literature indicates that surgical excision better reduces symptoms, such as pain and quality of life and also prolonged the time to recurrence of symptoms.
+Surgical excision of endometrial implants demands more expertise than ablation of these lesions because of the higher risk of damage to the ureters, bowel, and bladder.
+However, the literature indicates that surgical excision better reduces symptoms, such as pain and quality of life, and also prolonged the time to recurrence of symptoms.
 It was also found that continuous treatment with birth control pills will decrease significantly cyst recurrence.

 A special procedure to relieve pain caused by endometriosis is LUNA (laparoscopic uterosacral nerve ablation.)
 It involves the destruction of many nerve fibers that provide sensation to the cervix and lower uterine segment.
 The effectiveness of this procedure in relieving menstrual pain is variable (50-75%).
 Another procedure known as presacral neurectomy involves severing the nerve fibers which convey pain sensation from the uterus and pelvic floor and is more effective in relieving pain.
-If presacral neurectomy is performed meticulously it may give long term relief from pelvic pain even if the endometriosis progresses.
-In my experience hysterectomy with or without ovarian resection is necessary in only a very small percent of patients with endometriosis.
-It should be emphasized that hysterectomy is not a foolproof treatment for the symptoms of endometriosis.
-The rate of recurrent symptoms is high (up to 63%) after hysterectomy; after hysterectomy and bilateral oophorectomy recurrent symptoms appear in a significant percent (10%) of women.
+If presacral neurectomy is performed meticulously it may give long-term relief from pelvic pain even if the endometriosis progresses.
+In my experience hysterectomy with or without ovarian resection is necessary in only a very small percentage of patients with endometriosis.
+It should be emphasized that a hysterectomy is not a foolproof treatment for the symptoms of endometriosis.
+The rate of recurrent symptoms is high (up to 63%) after hysterectomy; after hysterectomy and bilateral oophorectomy